Writing & Debugging Scripts

 Link to what the code should look like after Task 5

 When complete, test how our script did.
-In the Spyder console…
+In the VSCode console…

 • Get the key for the first item in the location_dict dictionary: